IDEELResearch/vcfdo/README.md

 To avoid spawning not-a-number warnings, `vcfdo` encodes missing values for these quantities as -1.

 ## Order of operations
 The design of `vcfdo` is modular: multiple tools may need to be strung together to accomplish a given task.
 In most cases this comes down to creating and then using site- or genotype-level annotations in the VCF.
 The table below summarises the annotations required and/or produced by each tool in `vcfdo`.
+Annotations in the **recalculates** column are re-computed on the fly _before_ doing any work.

 | tool | requires | adds | recalculates
 --- | --- | --- | ---